The 12 Most Common Sex Mistakes Keeping You From Your Orgasm

 It's tempting to blame partners, and there are some who need a hand-drawn map in order to find certain erogenous zones, but given we've basically just learned the difference between a vagina and a vulva ourselves, it might be that we could use a little more education, too.
 After all, it's complicated!

-To that end, I asked sexperts and psychologists to enlighten us as to the myriad ways by which we're sabotaging our own orgasm.
+To that end, I asked sexperts and psychologists to enlighten us as to the myriad ways by which we're sabotaging our own pleasure, and how to orgasm.
 Below, they share tips for getting out of your own way in order to get yours.

 Here's what to do when you're having trouble orgasming

 1. You're 'Spectatoring'

 Spectatoring refers to looking in on your experience from the outside instead of enjoying the physical sensations of the experience itself, says Jess O’Reilly, PhD, host of the Sex With Dr. Jess podcast.
 "If you’re worried about how you look or you’re focused on what your partner is thinking, you may be less likely to orgasm," she says.
 "Some research suggests that you have to 'let go' in order to allow your body to release and relax into the moment; instead of thinking about what the experience looks like from the outside, focus in on one sensation—physical touch, for example—to remain more present and mindful throughout the experience."

 Professor of clinical sexology Laurel Steinberg, PhD, agrees that self-consciousness is a big barrier to pleasure."Women are more often focused on how they look, sound, smell and taste than they are focusing on enjoying the wonderful, building sensations they feel as a result of their partners’ touch.
 Instead, they can accept themselves unconditionally and recognize that if their partner seems into the situation (focused, aroused) s/he is thrilled to be there.
 This will free up the mental space required to be very in the moment and tuned into what they feel—and simply enjoy, enjoy, enjoy," she says.